-1.1 The aim of this report is to provide a quarterly performance update to the Integration Joint Board (IJB).
-The report highlights how the quarterly performance scorecard has evolved since the last report in February 2017.
+1.1 The aim of this report is to provide a summary of the quarterly performance report (Appendix One) to Integration Joint Board (IJB) members.
+The report highlights how the quarterly performance scorecard has evolved since the last report in June 2017.